-To read the identification information, the \overline{CS} pin must first be asserted and then the opcode 9Fh must be clocked into the device.
+To read the identification information, the \overline{CS} pin must first be asserted and the opcode of 9Fh must be clocked into the device.
 After the opcode has been clocked in, the device will begin outputting the identification data on the SO pin during the subsequent clock cycles.
-The first byte to be output will be the Manufacturer ID, followed by two bytes of Device ID information.
+The first byte that will be output will be the Manufacturer ID followed by two bytes of Device ID information.
 The fourth byte output will be the Extended Device Information (EDI) String Length, which will be 01h indicating that one byte of EDI data follows.
 After the one byte of EDI data is output, the SO pin will go into a high-impedance state; therefore, additional clock cycles will have no affect on the SO pin and no data will be output.
 As indicated in the JEDEC standard, reading the EDI String Length and any subsequent data is optional.

-Deasserting the \overline{CS} pin will terminate the Manufacturer and Device ID Read operation and put the SO pin into a high-impedance state.
+Deasserting the \overline{CS} pin will terminate the Manufacturer and Device ID read operation and put the SO pin into a high-impedance state.
 The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.

 Byte No. Data Type Value

 1 Manufacturer ID 1Fh

-2 Device ID (Byte 1) 46h
+2 Device ID (Part 1) 86h

-3 Device ID (Byte 2) 03h
+3 Device ID (Part 2) 00h

-4 [Optional to Read] Extended Device Information (EDI) String Length 01h
+4 [Optional to read] Extended Device Information (EDI) String Length 01h

-5 [Optional to Read] EDI Byte 1 00h
+5 [Optional to read] EDI Byte 1 00h